NickElseySpelloC/sc_utility/docs/guide/shelly_control.md

 To initialise an instance of the ShellyControl class, you need to pass it:

 1. A SCLogger object - use the [SCLogger](../reference/logging.md) class to get one of these.
-2. A dict object containing the configuraton of the Shell devices that you want to manage.
-This information is normally stored in a YAML configuration file and can be read from that file using [SCConfigManager.get_shelly_settings()](../reference/configmanager.md)
+2. A dict object containing the configuraton of the Shelly devices that you want to manage.
+  - This information is normally stored in a YAML configuration file and can be read from that file using [SCConfigManager.get_shelly_settings()](../reference/configmanager.md).
+  - You can import the shelly_validator dict from the library and use this with your Cerebius based YAML validator.
 3. If webhook support is needed, your application's threading.Event() object.
 This will be set when any webhook is received.

 Here's an example of a section of yaml file configuration for 3 Shelly devices